kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 Currently, there is no mechanism in Kubernetes to use these types of resources.
 CRI-O and containerd runtimes have support for RDT and blockio classes and they provide an bridge-gap user interface through special pod annotations.
-We would like to eventually get these types of resources first class citizen and properly supported in Kubernetes, providing visibility, a well-defined user interface, and permission controls.
+The goal is to get these types of resources first class citizens and properly supported in Kubernetes, providing visibility, a well-defined user interface, and permission controls.

 It seems necessary to support both container-level and pod-level QoS-class resources as independent concepts.
 Intel RDT (above) is per-container by